Ouest 2901 and 2902

-Ouest 2901 and 2902 were two Pacific (4-6-2) type steam locomotive of the Chemins de fer de l'Ouest.
-They served in the west of France.
+Ouest 2901 and 2902 were two Pacific (4-6-2) steam locomotive built for the Chemins de fer de l'Ouest.
+They were among the first of their type to be built in France, and with an output of almost 2,000 horsepower, they were the most powerful locomotives in the country at the time of delivery.
 The two prototypes were built in 1908 and were retired from service in 1928.
 They didn't lead directly to a series production but influenced the design of the État 231-011 to 231-060, the first Pacifics of the Chemins de fer de l'État.

 Background

-In anticipation of the increasing weight of trains, the Chemins de fer de l'Ouest decided in 1904 to develop a new type of locomotive for service on the Paris to Brest and Cherbourg lines, which featured gradients of 10 per mille that slowed down the trains.
-Under the leadership of Robert Dubois and Maurice Demoulin, engineers in the rolling stock and traction department, these locomotives were designed.
+In anticipation of the increasing weight of trains, the Chemins de fer de l'Ouest decided in 1904 to develop a new type of locomotive for service on the Paris to Brest line, which featured gradients of 10 per mille that slowed down the trains.
+Under the leadership of Robert Dubois, rolling stock engineer, these locomotives were designed.
 Unfortunately, financial difficulties delayed the construction of the two prototypes until 1908.